QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

-The EPS growth for this quarter relative to the same quarter a year earlier for TCO (45.45%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Furthermore, growth from Q5 to Q1 beat estimates, for this year and next, by more than 25%.
-This is considered extremely upbeat, hence TCO passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for TCO (-10.87%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+TCO fails the first requirement.

 ANNUAL EARNINGS GROWTH: [FAIL]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
-TCO's annual earnings growth rate of 17.29%, Based on the average of the 3 and 4 year historical EPS growth rates, fails this test.
+TCO's annual earnings growth rate over the past five years of 9.65% fails this test.

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-TCO, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.88, 1.11, 1.30, 1.37, 1.74, passes this criterion, as EPS have continually increased.
+TCO, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 1.30, 1.37, 1.71, -3.66, 1.75, fails this criterion, as earnings dipped.
+This is unacceptable to the methodology.